microsoftgraph/msgraph-sdk-powershell/src/Security/v1.0/docs/Update-MgSecuritySubjectRightsRequest.md

 `ASSIGNEDTO <IMicrosoftGraphIdentity>`: identity
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DisplayName <String>]`: The display name of the identity.
-Note that this might not always be available or up to date.
+The display name might not always be available or up to date.
 For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
   - `[Id <String>]`: Unique identifier for the identity.

 `BODYPARAMETER <IMicrosoftGraphSubjectRightsRequest>`: subjectRightsRequest
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[Approvers <IMicrosoftGraphUser[]>]`:
+  - `[Approvers <IMicrosoftGraphUser[]>]`: Collection of users who can approve the request.
+Currently only supported for requests of type delete.
     - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[AboutMe <String>]`: A freeform text entry field for the user to describe themselves.
 Returned only on $select.